tony-reddington/greengardens/README.md

    * The checkout success page displays a Sweetify popup confirming that the users order has been successful and this is re-iterated on the page by thanking the user for the order.
    * Text also appears informing the user that their order will be delivered within 5 x business days.
    * A 'continue shopping' button brings the user back to the home page.
+ * #### Error 404 and 500 pages
+   * Error 404 and 500 oages were created for Django to use should these errors occur.
+   * On the pages, text displays what has occurred and provides users with a button to return to the homepage.

 ### Features for future implimentation
  * Email capabilities to verify email account registration and order confirmations